Kolmogorov–Smirnov test: Two-sample Kolmogorov–Smirnov test

 Here, again, the larger the sample sizes, the more sensitive the minimal bound: For a given ratio of sample sizes (e.g. $m=n$), the minimal bound scales in the size of either of the samples according to its inverse square root.

+The large-sample formula above is only approximate and can be inaccurate for small samples.
+An exact p-value can instead be obtained from the permutation (conditional) distribution of the two-sample statistic given the pooled sample, which remains valid whether or not the data contain tied observations; for continuous data with no ties it coincides with the usual distribution-free null distribution.
+This permutation p-value can be computed exactly by a recurrence for arbitrary sample sizes.
+For continuous distributions the permutation statistic and the ordinary statistic $D_{n,m}$ share the same limiting null distribution, so their critical values agree asymptotically; this asymptotic agreement has been shown to extend to arbitrary underlying distributions, including discrete or mixed data with ties, and to weighted versions of the statistic whose weight function can be chosen to improve power.
+These methods are implemented in the KS2sample function of the KSgeneral package.

 Note that the two-sample test checks whether the two data samples come from the same distribution.
 This does not specify what that common distribution is (e.g. whether it's normal or not normal).
 Again, tables of critical values have been published.
 A shortcoming of the univariate Kolmogorov–Smirnov test is that it is not very powerful because it is devised to be sensitive against all possible types of differences between two distribution functions.
 Some argue that the Cucconi test, originally proposed for simultaneously comparing location and scale, can be much more powerful than the Kolmogorov–Smirnov test when comparing two distribution functions.

-Two-sample KS tests have been applied in economics to detect asymmetric effects and to study natural experiments.